PyPSA/247-cfe/README.md

 Welcome!
 This project explores the mechanisms, costs, and system-level impacts of 24/7 Carbon-Free Energy (CFE) procurement.

 The project comprises five distinct studies, each examining unique aspects of 24/7 CFE.
 The studies vary in their focus, model formulations, scenarios, and more.
 Ultimately, we aim to make the entire scientific workflow, from data to final charts, fully reproducible for each study.
-This repository will include code for three research items linked to GitHub releases.
-Two other research papers are hosted in dedicated GitHub repositories with their reproducible workflows.
+This repository includes code for three research items linked to GitHub releases.
+Two other two research papers are hosted in dedicated GitHub repositories with their reproducible workflows.

 ### 1. System-level impacts of 24/7 carbon-free electricity procurement in Europe
 *A study published on Zenodo, October 2022*